andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_06_Scripting.rst

 .. note::

   The following tutorial complements the Unix tutorial on :ref:`automating the analysis <Unix_09_AutomatingTheAnalysis>`.
-I recommend reading through that chaper if you need to review the Unix terms for scripting.
+I recommend reading through that chapter if you need to review the Unix terms for scripting.

 Creating the Template
 *********************